-Let’s be honest, it’s better to send the pizza emoji than writing “pizza”, right?
-Beyond this, an emoji can often encapsulate a feeling, or an expression far more concisely than a sentence would.
+Let’s be honest – it’s better to send the pizza emoji than write “pizza”, right?
+Beyond this, an emoji can often encapsulate a feeling or an expression far more concisely than a sentence would.

-Well, a smiley face is one thing but sending a love heart emoji to your client is another.
-Adding emojis to your emails can be misunderstood by the recipient and, seriously, ruin your reputation.
+While a smiley face is one thing, sending a love heart emoji to your client is another.
+Adding emojis to your emails can be misunderstood by the recipient and can seriously ruin your reputation.
 The best thing to do is to use emojis where and when appropriate.
 Take time to understand your team and your clients before sending the poop emoji to anybody!

 Love heart smiley, tacos or the rainbow, we all have our favourite emojis that we use over and over again.